 \subsection{Spectral $Y (\q, \omega)$ band structures}

-Fig.~\ref{fig:qeel_II-IV} shows the dispersion of the main excitations in $Y (\q, \omega)$, along two high-symmetry $\q$-lines of bulk Li (a), Na (b), Al (c), K (d), and Ca (e).
+Fig.~\ref{fig:qeel_II-IV} shows the dispersion of the main excitations in $Y (\q, \omega)$ along two high-symmetry $\q$-lines of bulk Li (a), Na (b), Al (c), K (d), and Ca (e).
 The selected $\q$-paths correspond to $H \Gamma N$ and $X \Gamma N$ for the bcc and fcc Bravais lattices, respectively.
 Such simple elemental metals show a parabolic-like dispersion of the main plasmon, with an effective mass that increases with the plasmon energy.
 Secondary excitations are more visible for heavier elements, showing a much flatter dispersion than that of the main plasmon.

 Fig.~\ref{fig:qeel_IV_zoom} shows analogous plots for V (a), Cr (b), Fe (c), Ni (d), and Cu (e), while Fig.~\ref{fig:qeel_H1v2} shows plots along the $H A \Gamma M|K \Gamma$ path for metals with hexagonal symmetry: Be (a), Ti (b), and Co (c).
-The complexity of the excitation landscape of the heavier metals increases very quickly with respect to the cubic elements in Fig.~\ref{fig:qeel_II-IV} and the light hexagonal ones (Be and Mg).
-The main plasmon is split into a multiple-peak structure with mostly flat dispersions, at variance with what is expected from the free electron gas model with an equivalent electronic density.
-There are also many more secondary excitations with a significant spectral weight, as discussed in the previous section.
-The dispersion of such excitations is also more complex, and gives rise to diverse features in the spectral band structure, as discussed in the following.
+The complexity of the excitation landscape of these metals increases very quickly with the atomic number, particularly when valence $d$-electrons are present, contrasting with the light cubic elements in Fig.~\ref{fig:qeel_II-IV} and the light hexagonal ones (Be and Mg).
+In these cases, the main plasmon is split into a multiple-peak structure with mostly flat dispersions, in contrast to what would be expected from the free-electron gas model with corresponding electronic densities.
+In addition, there are many more secondary excitations with a significant spectral weight.
+The dispersion of such excitations is also more complex, and gives rise to diverse features in the spectral band structure.